team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

 * Ends when draw pile is empty

 ### Advanced card game mechanics

+#### War

+If both cards played in a turn have the same value, there is "War", then all cards in hand are staked.
+The war is resolved the same way as in "War".

+#### Card description

 The cards have no suit, only color and words of magic.
 We could potentially add suits if we have time.